iotaledger/tips/text/0000-signed-transaction-payload/0000-signed-transaction-payload.md

 ##### Payload

-The payload part of an <i>Unsigned Transaction</i> can hold an optional payload.
-This payload does not affect the validity of the <i>Unsigned Transaction</i>.
+The payload part of a <i>Transaction Essence</i> can hold an optional payload.
+This payload does not affect the validity of the <i>Transaction Essence</i>.
 If the transaction is not valid, then the payload must also be discarded.

-Supported payload types to be embedded into an <i>Unsigned Transaction</i>:
+Supported payload types to be embedded into a <i>Transaction Essence</i>:

 | Name                  | Type Value |
 | --------------------- | ---------- |